-Policies in Relation to Modern Slavery and Human Trafficking in Our Business Operations and Supply Chains We are committed to achieving the highest standards of quality and integrity in all our business operations, and we expect suppliers doing business with Meta and our affiliates to share this commitment.
+We are committed to achieving the highest standards of quality and integrity in our business operations, and we expect suppliers doing business with Meta and our affiliates to share this commitment.
 Meta requires that our personnel are trained on and comply with our Code of Conduct, which affirms our commitment to human rights and prohibits violations of law, including labor and employment laws.
 More specifically, Meta does not tolerate any harassment or mistreatment by or of workers in the workplace or in a work-related situation and is committed to protect anyone raising such a concern from retaliation.
 Our personnel play an important and integral part in our effort to support better working conditions and prohibit modern slavery and human trafficking across Meta and Meta supply chains.

-Meta is committed to respecting international standards on human rights.
-To this end, our Corporate Human Rights Policy sets out the human rights standards that we strive to respect under the United Nations Guiding

-Principles on Business and Human Rights and the International Bill of Human Rights.
-This includes Article 8 of the International Covenant on Civil and Political Rights that "[n]o one shall be held in slavery; slavery and the slave trade in all their forms shall be prohibited.
+Meta is committed to respecting human rights.
+To this end, our Corporate Human Rights Policy sets out the standards that we strive to respect under the United Nations Guiding Principles on Business and Human Rights, encompassing the International Bill of Human Rights and International Labour Organization Declaration on Fundamental Principles and Rights at Work.
+This includes Article 8 of the International Covenant on Civil and Political Rights, which states: "[n]o one shall be held in slavery; slavery and the slave trade in all their forms shall be prohibited.
 No one shall be held in servitude.
 No one shall be required to perform forced or compulsory labor."
-Our policy also references the Convention on the Rights of the Child which in Article 32 recognizes the "right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development."
+Our Policy also references the Convention on the Rights of the Child which in Article 32 recognizes the "right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral

+Policies in Relation to Modern Slavery and Human Trafficking in Our Business Operations and Supply Chains or social development."
 Meta is a member of the United Nations Global Compact ("UNGC") and is committed to working towards the ten principles of the UNGC focused on human rights, labor, environment, and anticorruption.
 The UNGC's principles include amongst others the elimination of all forms of forced and compulsory labor and the effective abolition of child labor.

 Meta engages with priority manufacturing suppliers, which are identified using a risk-based methodology, in the Responsible Supply Chain ("RSC") program.
 As part of the program, these suppliers must conform with the RSC program expectations and establish a process to communicate requirements to their suppliers and to monitor supplier compliance.
 This includes standards on labor, health and safety, the environment, business ethics, and the establishment of management systems in accordance with the Responsible Business Alliance ("RBA") Code of Conduct.
 The RBA Code of Conduct explicitly prohibits modern slavery and human trafficking in the supply chain.
-These standards are far reaching and help to prevent and mitigate risks related to modern slavery and human trafficking such as freely chosen employment, young workers, working hours, wages and benefits, humane treatment, non-discrimination, non-harassment, and freedom of association.
-Further, the RBA Trafficked and Forced Labor -Definition of Fees sets expectations for suppliers on responsible recruitment and employment practices.
+These standards are far reaching and help to prevent and mitigate risks related to modern slavery and human trafficking such as freely chosen employment, young workers, working hours, wages and benefits, humane treatment, non-discrimination, nonharassment, and freedom of association.
+Further, the RBA Trafficked and Forced Labor - Definition of Fees sets expectations for suppliers on responsible recruitment and employment practices.
 Meta requires priority suppliers to hold their suppliers and subcontractors to the same standards in the RBA Code of Conduct.